Week of Outfits Series: A Week Of Slow Fashion Outfits With Andrea From Seasons & Salt

-The Good Trade's Week of Outfit Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Andrea Hartman, the blogger behind Seasons + Salt!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Andrea Hartman, the blogger behind Seasons + Salt!

 Age | 34

 Job | Full-Time Mom of 3 / Writer + Content Creator at Seasons + Salt

 Where To Find Her | On Instagram and Facebook

 Favorite Brand | I can’t live without my Everlane!
 But I also love independent designers and the way their pieces bring unexpected shapes and dimension to my wardrobe.
 Some of my favorite pieces from the last year are my wide pants by Lauren Winter, and the Lou Jumpsuit by REIFhaus (in both linen and denim).
 And I love clogs, No.6 and Bryr are my favorites.